-If you have a total net loss from a partnership business activity, complete items P3 and P9 on the Business and professional items schedule for individuals 2010 in addition to item 13 on your tax return.
+If you have a total net loss from a partnership business activity, complete items P3 and P9 on the Business and professional items schedule for individuals 2011 in addition to item 13 on your tax return.

-If your distribution includes income from activities as an author of a literary, dramatic, musical or artistic work, inventor, performing artist, production associate or active sportsperson, you must also write the amount of this taxable professional income at Z item 24.
+If the partnership or trust income which you have received or to which you are entitled includes income from activities as an author of a literary, dramatic, musical or artistic work, inventor, performing artist, production associate or active sportsperson, you must also write the amount of this taxable professional income at Z item 24.
 You will not be taxed twice on this income.
 More information is available at question 24.